 - 1. Intake Application: Each adult household member must complete their own application in order to be properly screened at initial certification.
 A married couple can complete a joint application.
 The Department does not have a required form to screen households, but we make a sample form available for that purpose.
 All households must be screened for household composition, income and assets, and student status.
 Applicants must complete all blanks on the application and answer all questions.
 Any lines left intentionally blank should be marked with "none" or "n/a."
 Applications must be signed and dated using the date that the form is actually completed.
 If you use the Texas Apartment Association (TAA) Rental Application, be aware that it does not include all requirements, but they have a "Supplemental Rental Application for Units Under Government Regulated Affordable Housing Programs" that includes the additional requirements.
 TDHCA also has an application form that you can use; using our form is not required for the application, but it does screen for all requirements. - 2.
 Release and Consent: Have tenant sign TDHCA's Release and Consent form so that verifications may be collected by the property. - 3.
 Verify Income: Each source of income and asset must be documented for every adult household member based upon the information disclosed on the application.
 There are multiple methods: - a.
-Income Verification for Households with Section 8 Certificates (HTC only): If you use this form, you do not need to verify income further, but you do need to collect all other components of the tenant file.
-This form is signed by the Public Housing Authority, verifying that the household is eligible at initial occupancy or at recertification.
-Since the necessary income and asset verifications were performed by the housing authority and were effective as of a specific date, this form must be signed within 120 days of that effective date, either at initial move-in or at recertification.
+Income Verification for Households with Section 8 Certificates: If you use this form, you do not need to verify income further, but you do need to collect all other components of the tenant file.
+The Public Housing Authority, verifying that the household is eligible at initial occupancy or at recertification, signs this form.
+Since the housing authority performed the necessary verifications.
+The form must include the following information: a certification date from the housing authority that is within 120 days of that effective date, either at initial move-in or at recertification, number of household members and the gross annual income before any adjustments.
 This form must also be dated within 120 days of the application and Income Certification that you collect.
-If outside of that period, you must verify income yourself. - b.
-First hand verifications: Paystubs or payroll print-outs that show gross income.
-If you choose this method, ensure that you consistently collect a specified number of consecutive check stubs as defined in your management plan (at least two months' worth of check stubs for MFDL1 programs is required); - c.
+If the housing authority certification is outside of that period, you must verify income yourself. - b.
+First hand verifications: Paystubs or payroll printouts that show gross income.
+If you choose this method, ensure that you consistently collect a specified number of consecutive check stubs as defined in your management plan (at least two months' (60 days) worth of check stubs for MFDL1 programs is required); - c.
 Employment Verification Form: Part 1 must be completed by you and signed by the tenant.
 Part 2 must be completed by the employer.
 To prevent fraud, you must submit the form directly to the employer and must not allow the tenant to handle it.
 You should ensure that the person completing the employer portion has authority to do so and has access to all applicable information in order to verify the employment income.
 If you receive the verification via mail, retain the envelope.
 If you receive it via fax, ensure that the fax stamp is on it.
-If received by email, ensure the email address is was received from is evidenced and from the employer;
+If received by email, ensure the email address is was received from is evidenced and from the employer; - d.
+Verification of non-employment income: You must obtain verifications for all other income sources, such as child support, social security, and/or unemployment benefits.
+Self-